bih/nexmo-developer/_documentation/audit/building-blocks/get-event.md

 `NEXMO_API_SECRET` | Your Nexmo API secret.
 `EVENT_UUID` | The UUID of the audit event you want to retrieve.

+> In the following example the _Create an application_ and _Initialize your dependencies_ procedures are optional.

 ```building_blocks
 source: '_examples/audit/get-event'